 Your pregnancy can be quickly confirmed with a urine test obtainable over the counter at the pharmacy.

 If you obtain a positive pregnancy test, make an appointment to see our midwife for a booking appointment and bring a urine sample with you.

 Please remember to start taking folic acid before trying for a family – this helps prevent spinal cord problems.
 This vitamin is available cheaply over the counter – 400mcg is the recommended supplement daily.

 If you plan to travel overseas you should first book a telephone appointment for travel advice and a nurse's appointment for the vaccinations themselves.
+We hold a travel clinic every Monday between 9.00am and 12 noon.
 Remember to call at least four weeks before you go away to give the drugs time to take effect.
 Some malaria medication is prophylactic, ie has to be started before you leave the UK.